Paolo97Gll/Raytracer.jl/docs/src/cli.md

 # CLI tool

-A command line tool `raytracer_cli.jl` is available to manage through this package the generation and rendering of photorealistic images.
+The CLI tool is `raytracer_cli.jl` and is placed in the home of the repository.
+Thanks to the simple usage and the extended help messages, it makes possible the use of this package's high-level features to those who do not know Julia lang.

-This CLI tool recalls functions already present in the `Raytracer.jl` module, so is possible to run these commands also from the REPL.
+This CLI tool recalls functions already present in the `Raytracer.jl` module, so is possible to run these commands also from the REPL, by calling the same functions called by the tool.

 ## Installation